FOSSEE/sees/tdd/lab-workbook.rst

                del self.data_len

-     Fix the bug, run the tests to make sure the function passes the tests and if possible refactor the code with a better approach.
+     Fix the bug, run the tests to make sure the function passes the tests and if possible refactor the code with a better approach. - An-level